 Satellites & Education Conference XXV was held August 8-11, 2012 at Cal State LA celebrating a quarter century of service to science, technology, engineering, and math (STEM) education.
 K-12 teachers, university educators, pre-service teachers, students of the M.Y.
 S.P.A.C.E. program, government-supported scientists and education outreach specialists, and aerospace leaders were welcomed by Dean Davis, SEA Vice President and aerospace engineer.
 Present to share their insights on 25 years of "satellite education" were (pictured left to right) Duane Laursen, science teacher (ret.) and SEA founding member; John Tillery, science teacher (ret.) and first SEA Vice President; Ron Gird, National Weather Service Outreach Program Manager (ret.) and long time conference planner; and Pete Arvedson, science teacher (ret.) and SEA founding member.
 Together they recognized and honored all those visionaries whose contributions have made the conference such a success.

 Satellites & Education Conference XXXV gathered in-person and on ZOOM on July 29-30, 2022, celebrating 35 uninterrupted years of service to education.
-As small satellites (CubeSats, ThinSats, and high altitude balloon programs) become increasingly available to middle and high school audiences, SEA has chosen to sponsor SmallSats Education Conference at Kennedy Space Center October 28-29, 2023, in lieu of Satellites & Education Conference XXXVI.
+As small satellites (CubeSats, ThinSats, and high altitude balloon programs) become increasingly available to middle and high school audiences, SEA has chosen to sponsor the SmallSats Education Conference at Kennedy Space Center each October in lieu of the Satellites & Education Conference.

 The SEA is a 501(c)(3) non-profit corporation headquartered in Pasadena, California.
 It is supported by its members, NOAA's National Environmental Satellite, Data, and Information Service, NOAA's National Weather Service, National Aeronautics and Space Administration, NASA/Jet Propulsion Laboratory, and a solid list of industry partners.